Absence Management: Creating a Policy That Works

 When can you invite them to a disciplinary hearing?

-If you've followed the rules on unauthorised absence and followed the correct procedures, and still haven't been able to get in contact with them.
+If you've followed the rules on unauthorised staff absence at work before, and followed the correct procedures, and still haven't been able to get in contact with them.
 You can invite them to a disciplinary hearing.
 Here they will be asked to give the reason for their absence, and then face any disciplinary actions.

 The invitation letter should be sent to the employee on a tracked delivery and emailed to them - if you have an email address on file for them.
 This will help minimise the chances of the employee claiming they didn't receive the letter.